 Just a note: Students will absolutely overuse the safe place at first but just use it as a teachable moment.
 Talk to them about how they feel and have them look in the mirror at their facial expression and body language.

 If you observe students are seeking out the sensory materials in the safe place, that is their way of telling you they need more sensory opportunities throughout the day.
 Do brain breaks, movement songs, integrate more sensory small groups and table time activities, and get them moving during circle (ex: acting out motions with a book).
 You can also put out sensory materials in various centers too.
 You can put sensory bottles in the discovery center or put gel writing baggies in the library or writing center.

-Later in the month, I introduce and teach the Problem Solving Solutions which you can read all about HERE.
+Later in the month, I introduce and teach the Problem-Solving Solutions which you can read all about HERE.
 Students also use the safe place as a place they can go to solve problems.
-If two students are having a problem like they both want the same toy, they can walk over to the safe place and use the problem-solving solutions to solve their problem.
+For example, two students may encounter a problem where they both want the same toy.
+The students can walk over to the safe place and use the problem-solving solutions to solve their problems.
 There is also a problem-solving solution ring on a hook students or a teacher can bring anywhere in the classroom to use when a problem occurs.
 You can read all about how you can implement the Problem Solving Solutions in your classroom HERE.

 I also teach basic feelings and more complex feelings all year long using this Feelings and Emotions unit.

 Now go create an amazing, safe place or a cozy corner in your classroom for your students, AND TEACH them how to use it!
 Here are some resources you can use: